-VII.
+VI.
 Funding, Scope, Schedule, and Phasing

-Maximum Infrastructure funding will be limited to $650,000 per project

-Maximum Non- Infrastructure funding will be limited to $125,000 per project

 Changes of project scope will be looked at on a project by project basis.
 It is the NDOT’s intent to allow for changes if they are in the “spirit” of the original project as presented to the TAP Scoring Committee.
 The NDOT does not want to slow or delay any project due to scope changes.
 The NDOT does reserve the right to ask for additional clarification if scope changes are desired.
 Changes in project scope may require an additional review by the TAP Scoring Committee and/or amendment to the legal agreement.

 TAP Project Deadlines